Free Xbox One Games For August Feature ‘Bayonetta’ And ‘Slime Rancher’ In Games With Gold

 The selection of free Xbox games shuffles some on August 16.
 Trials Fusion will become free then along with the Xbox 360 shooter, Red Faction: Armageddon.

 As a reminder, some July Games with Gold titles are still available to download for free.
-The Xbox One indie platform racing title Runbow will be free to download until August 15.
+The Xbox One indie platform racing title, Runbow, will be free to download until August 15.
 Meanwhile, LEGO Pirates of the Caribbean: The Video Game will hang around until July 31.

 Slime Rancher

 Indie developer Monomi Park introduced Slime Rancher to Steam Early Access in January 2016.
 The game became an immediate favorite of those who gave it a try with a steady amount of “Overwhelmingly Positive” reviews.
-It is now ready to be released officially and that includes the Xbox One.
+It is now ready to be released officially, and that includes the Xbox One.

 Slime Rancher is an open-world exploration title as plays as Beatrix LeBeau, a rancher far out in space who makes her living with slimes.
 Different kinds of slime will need to be captured and taken care of properly to build Beatrix’s fortune.
 This means venturing away from the ranch to discover new slimes and get the resources you need.